JinyongJeong/JinyongJeong.github.io/about.md

 [2019]
 * Hee-Won Jung, Hyunchul Roh, Younggun Cho, Jinyong Jeong, Young-Sik Shin, Validation of a Multi–Sensor‐Based Kiosk for Short Physical Performance Battery.
 Journal of the American Geriatrics Society, 2019.

 * Jinyong Jeong, Younggun Cho, Young-Sik Shin, Hyunchul Roh and Ayoung Kim, Complex Urban Dataset with Multi-level Sensors from Highly Diverse Urban Environments.
 International Journal of Robotics Research, 2019.
 (Accepted.
 To appear).

+* Yeong Sang Park, Jinyong Jeong, Youngsik Shin and Ayoung Kim.
+"Radar Dataset for Robust Localization and Mapping in Urban Environment" ICRA Workshop on Dataset Generation and Benchmarking of SLAM Algorithms for Robotics and VR/AR.

 * Jinyong Jeong, Lucas Y. Cho, and Ayoung Kim.
 "Road is Enough!
 Extrinsic Calibration of Non-overlapping Stereo Camera and LiDAR using Road Information."
 IEEE Robotics and Automation Letters 4.3 (2019): 2831-2838 (IROS option).

 [2018]
 * Youngji Kim, Jinyong Jeong and Ayoung Kim, Stereo Camera Localization in 3D LiDAR Maps.
 In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), pages 1-9, Madrid, Oct.
 2018.